Wallethub/cordova-plugin-sslsupport/README.md

 ```
 ### getCookies
 Get currently stored cookies.
 Internally, the plugin will store any cookie, passing it along with any request, but to javascript only cookies which do not have ``httpOnly`` flag will be available for reading.
 The plugin tries to follow the standard browser security settings when it comes to cookies.
-Cookies are not shared with the webview
+Cookies are not shared with the webview.
 ```
 sslHTTP.getCookies(domain, function(cookies) {
     console.log(cookies);